 What is our rationale for the content choices?

-The South Hams Federation is using the Rising Stars Units in order to teach a mastery curriculum in Computing.
+The South Hams Federation is using our newly developed curriculum documents in order to teach a mastery curriculum in Computing.
 Teaching for mastery is crucial in embedding skills and knowledge in students.
-The recent National Curriculum in computing underlines the importance and value of teaching approaches that give students the best chance of securing both deep understanding of computational concepts and fluency in applying them in a range of contexts.
+The National Curriculum in computing underlines the importance and value of teaching approaches that give students the best chance of securing both deep understanding of computational concepts and fluency in applying them in a range of contexts.

 There is a termly plan for each year group from Year 1 to Year 6; each term is split into two six week units.
 You will see from the overviews that the different curriculum objectives and recapped throughout each year group and Key Stage to ensure consolidation.
-Teacher’s provide a range of resources from both the scheme and additional sources to help support and extend children in each cohort.
+Teacher’s provide a range of resources from a range of quality sources to help support and extend children in each cohort.

 Curriculum map- In Curriculum file showing the different units from FS- Y6